Overview

 Strict Confidentiality Requirements

-Editors must maintain strict confidentiality regarding submitted manuscripts and related communications.
-Information obtained during the editorial process must not be shared or used for personal advantage.
+Editors must treat submitted manuscripts and editorial communications as confidential material.
+Information obtained during the review or editorial process must never be used for personal benefit.

 Conflict of Interest Management